-Larceny: Person steals coffee scales from cafe in Macquarie Shopping Centre
+Larceny: Person steals coffee scales from Macquarie Shopping Centre cafe

 Police later attended SO’s address.
-SO declined to speak to police, who then placed a form of demand on her to confirm the person driving the car, under section 14 of the Law Enforcement (Powers and Responsibilities) Act 2002 (NSW).
+SO declined to speak to police, who then placed a form of demand on her to confirm the person driving the car.
+This is under section 14 of the Law Enforcement (Powers and Responsibilities) Act 2002 (NSW).
 She advised them she was the only person driving.
 SO was charged with larceny.
 Larceny is crime of the unlawful taking or theft of the personal property of another person or business

 MERIT (Magistrates Early Referral Into Treatment) substance abuse program means CRO